 Before you go and try these methods, it is important to make sure that your plants really do have a magnesium deficiency.
 Otherwise, you could end up with too much magnesium, which can also cause problems for your plant.

-We’ll start off with an explanation of why magnesium is important for plants, along with symptoms and causes of magnesium deficiency.
+In this article, we’ll start off with an explanation of why magnesium is important for plants, along with symptoms and causes of magnesium deficiency.
 Then, we’ll go into a little more detail about how to add magnesium to your soil.

 Why is Magnesium Important for Plants?
+(Why Plants Need Magnesium)

-Magnesium also plays a role in carbohydrate metabolism, meaning that it helps plants to use energy.
+Magnesium also plays a role in carbohydrate metabolism.
+In simpler terms, this means that magnesium helps plants to use energy.

 Symptoms of Magnesium Deficiency in Plants